Over the Fence (1917 film): Plot

 Ginger, a tailor, finds two tickets to a baseball game in the pocket of a customer's garment.
 He calls his girlfriend to tell her to meet him at the ballpark.
 Ginger is unaware that a fellow tailor, Snitch, sneakily lifted the tickets from his pocket.
 When Ginger and his girl arrive at the ballpark for the game, Ginger realizes the tickets are gone.
 He has no money, so his attempt to buy tickets proves fruitless.
 Snitch sees Ginger's girl and takes her into the ballpark with him using the tickets he stole.
-Ginger manages to enter the ballpark using the players' entrance where he mistaken for the home team's new "fuzzball" pitcher.
+Ginger manages to enter the ballpark using the players' entrance where he is mistaken for the home team's new "fuzzball" pitcher.
 He stars in the game and is on his way to completing a game-winning home run when he sees his girl with Snitch in field-level seats.
 A major fight breaks out that involves members of both teams.